repotrial/NeDRexDB_v1_Archive/README.md

 ## 🐳 Run Docker

-This repo also contains a `docker compose` workflow to create the NeDRexDB_v1 using BioCypher and load it into a dockerised Neo4j instance automatically.
+This repo also contains a `docker compose` workflow to create the NeDRexDB_v1 using BioCypher and load it into a dockerized Neo4j instance automatically.
 To run it, simply execute `docker compose up -d` (or `docker-compose up -d`) in the root directory of the project.
 This will build and start up a single (detached) docker container with a Neo4j instance that contains the NeDRexDB_v1 knowledge graph built by